-Acceleration-Demand for immediate repayment of your entire federal student loan.
-This can happen if you default on your federal student loan.
-In addition, the entire unpaid amount of your federal student loan becomes due and payable if your eligibility for the loan was established by your making a false statement.
+Acceleration-Demand for immediate repayment of your entire Direct Loan.
+This can happen if you default on your Direct Loan.
+In addition, the entire unpaid amount of your Direct Loan becomes due and payable if your eligibility for the loan was established by your making a false statement.